braimahm/Exploratory-Data-Analysis-in-Python/README.md

 # Data-Professional-Projects
-The python projects for data cleaning, analysis, model development The codes in the project focuses on the bolts and nuts of data cleaning, loops, conditional statements, looping therough lists and strings, etc
+These python projects for data cleaning, analysis, model development.
+The codes in the project focuses on the bolts and nuts of data cleaning, loops, conditional statements, looping therough lists and strings, etc